 Given current economic conditions, you may be faced with tax questions surrounding a job loss and unemployment issues.
 Here are some answers:

-Q: What if I received unemployment compensation in 2013?
+Q: What if I receive unemployment compensation in 2016?

-A: Unemployment compensation you received under the unemployment compensation laws of the United States or of a state are considered taxable income and must be reported on your federal tax return.
-If you received unemployment compensation, you should receive Form 1099-G showing the amount you were paid and any federal income tax you elected to have withheld.
+A: Unemployment compensation you receive under the unemployment compensation laws of the United States or of a state are considered taxable income and must be reported on your federal tax return.
+If you received unemployment compensation, you will receive Form 1099-G showing the amount you were paid and any federal income tax you elected to have withheld.

 Types of unemployment benefits include: